 At Naver Corporation, South Korea’s premier Internet company and top search engine, she was on a team for the Naver portal service and harnessed big data from the company's data center to make various decisions about human-centered designs using data analytics and statistics.
-In addition, working for a Social Network Service, called me2day was a fascinating opportunity not only to discover the social and cultural impact of user-generated data and content in a social network ecosystem, but to scrutinize novel ideas regarding potential data utilizations in the next generation social network world.
+In addition, working for a Social Network Service, called me2day was a fascinating opportunity not only to discover the social and cultural impact of user-generated data and content in a social network ecosystem, but also to examine novel ideas regarding potential data utilization in the next generation of social networks.

-Hyemi's other notable project is a web application called DataLovers that visualizes 100 recent tweets and 100 useful websites for Data Beginners who want to initially explore the world of Data Visualization.
-Working on this project, I noticed the great value of creating a data visualization application for education, which inspired her to foresee the importance of people’s data literacy in the future.
+Hyemi's other notable project is a web application called DataLovers that visualizes 100 recent tweets and 100 useful websites for early learners who want to initially explore the field of data visualization.
+From this project, she realized the great value of creating a data visualization application for education, which inspired her to foresee the importance of people’s data literacy in the future.